CocktailJS/cocktailjs.github.io/_posts/blog/2013-07-24-test-helpers-with-talents.md

 ````

 Almost done!
-The Talent is defined already and we have to apply it to the Cocktail instance in our test.
+The Talent is defined already and we have to apply it to the cocktail instance in our test.
 We need to require the Talent and apply it.

-test/integration/Cocktail.js
+test/integration/cocktail.js

 ````javascript